 Nosebleed is common and many of us may experience a nosebleed in our lives.
 The manner in which the nosebleed occurs usually could help to determine whether medical attention is required.

-Nosebleed in children is common and usually it is nothing to be alarmed about.
-It is however, irritating and could be distressing for both the child and parents.
-Parents are often called by teachers to school when a child’s nosebleeds disrupts the class activities.
-Fortunately, life threatening nosebleed is usually rare in children.
+Nosebleed in children is common and usually, it is nothing to be alarmed about.
+It is, however, irritating and could be distressing for both the child and parents.
+Parents are often called by teachers to school when a child’s nosebleeds disrupt the class activities.
+Or more stressful if the nose bleeds take place during an examination.

 Causes of a Nosebleed

 There are two types of nosebleeds:

 The type of nosebleeds that you have will depend on where the bleeding originates.

 If you have an anterior nosebleed, the bleeding comes from the lower septum (the wall between the two nose channels), just inside your nose.
 This part of the nose, which is sometimes known as Littles’ area, has a lot of delicate blood vessels inside it.

 The blood vessels are supplied with blood from your carotid arteries (the two main arteries in your neck which supply the blood flow to your brain).
 These delicate blood vessels are easily damaged and if they are knocked, they will begin bleeding.